mlc-ai/web-llm/README.md

 </div>

 ## Overview
-WebLLM is a high-performance in-browser LLM inference engine that directly brings language model inference directly onto web browsers with hardware acceleration.
+WebLLM is a high-performance in-browser LLM inference engine that brings language model inference directly onto web browsers with hardware acceleration.
 Everything runs inside the browser with no server support and is accelerated with WebGPU.

 WebLLM is **fully compatible with [OpenAI API](https://platform.openai.com/docs/api-reference/chat).**
-That is, you can use the same OpenAI API on **any open source models** locally, with functionalities including json-mode, function-calling, streaming, etc.
+That is, you can use the same OpenAI API on **any open source models** locally, with functionalities including JSON-mode, function-calling, streaming, etc.

 We can bring a lot of fun opportunities to build AI assistants for everyone and enable privacy while enjoying GPU acceleration.